-Assessment Steps: Behaviour Problem Solving Process and Questions Observations informing assessme 1a.
+Assessment Steps: Bo Observations informing assessment 1a.
 Define the behaviour Clearly define the behaviour in concrete terms 1b.
 Describe the activity or expected behaviour of the individual Is the expected activity at the pupil's developmental level?
 Are the expectations and activity appropriate to stage and understanding?
 2. Collect Data Setting /situation Where: the physical setting, sensory aspects of the environment Who: people in the environment, the person involved in the interaction When: time of day, change in routine What: specific activity, how it is set up and presented (language, visual clarity), is it too hard/easy/disorganised or confusing Within (biological influences): health, hunger, thirst, fatigue, sensory needs Antecedents what is happening just prior to when the behaviour occurs: getting/ not getting attention, demand placed, item or individual removed or unavailable, other?
 Consequences Response(s) of others after the behaviour occurs: no attention, access to/escape from attention/tangible/activity, other?
 Child's response: How did the individual respond to the consequences?
-0 Comments: When does it not occur, other?
-Stop 2 Concepts Lucalizit la currie de Step 3.
-Generate Implicit learning: Hypothesis - Develop an Are there skills that you assume the pupil should know or skills that peed to be taught more explicitly? understanding of that need to be taught more explicitly? the reasons Does the pupil understand the meaning behind the activity?
-Why is this skill or behaviour important from the pupil's underlying the Why is this skill or behaviour important from the pupil's behaviour perspective?
-Schuviou Does a skill need to be generalised?
-Attention: Iceberg concept the perspective of Have we highlighted what the pupil should attend to or autism.
-Which limited the distractions? (noise, voices, movement of others, visual stimuli) characteristics may , be relevant?
+Comments: When does it not occur, other?

+Step 3.
+Generate Implicit learning: Hypothesis - Are there skills that you assume the pupil should know or skills Develop an that need to be taught more explicitly? understanding of the reasons Does the pupil understand the meaning behind the activity?
+Why is this skill or behaviour important from the pupil's underlying the behaviour perspective? benuviour Does a skill need to be generalised?
+Iceberg concept Attention: the perspective of Have we highlighted what the pupil should attend to or limited the distractions? (noise, voices, movement of others, autism.
+Which visual stimuli) characteristics may , be relevant?
 Does the pupil have a warning or way to anticipate that it is time to shift their attention?
-Does the task require the pupil to attend to more than one thing at a time? thing at a time?
+Does the task require the pupil to attend to more than one thing at a time?
 Executive Functioning/Time and organisation: Is their organisation of skills/ability to initiate or sequence events or understanding of time causing any difficulties?
 Does the activity have a clear concept of 'finished'?
 Does the pupil know what to do while waiting/next?
 Symptoms of ASD Communication: receptive (comprehension), expressive the perspective of (vocabulary): autism.
-Which Does the pupil know what is being asked? characteristics may Is there a concrete visual instruction for the expected be relevant? • Is there a concrete visual instruction for the expected behaviour?
+Which Does the pupil know what is being asked? characteristics may Is there a concrete visual instruction for the expected be relevant? behaviour?
 How does the pupil communicate?
 What might the pupil be communicating through their behaviour?
 What is a more expected way for them to communicate this need/desire?
 Social communication: multiple perspectives (theory of mind): Does the pupil have the skills to appropriately engage with another person?
 Other than social motivation, why should the pupil engage in the expected behaviour?
 Does the pupil understand other people's perspectives?
 Restricted or repetitive behaviours or interests: Is the pupil driven to complete a specific routine?
 Is this a functional routine?
 Do they have a strong interest that is causing difficulty or could possibly be used to enhance engagement ?
 Does the individual learn routines quickly?
+Sensory processing: Are there obvious signs of sensory seeking behaviour?
+Does the pupil have some sensory aversions that may be related to the area of concern?
+Does the pupil appear to get overwhelmed by certain types or amounts of sensory input?
+3 b.
+Functional Review the collected data/information (antecedents and Behaviour consequences).
+Thoughts on what the pupil was confused about or Assessment trying to communicate.